 In New York City's NoMad neighborhood, cocktail lounge J.Bespoke welcomes guests through its personal and private, virtual cocktail classes hosted by head bartender Hernan Trujillo.
 These classes are fully customizable without being overly complicated.
 Essentially, you'll kick things off by selecting a cocktail from the bar's menu; from there, the team will send you all of the ingredients, bar tools, and anything else that's necessary to make the drink come to life.
 There's no limit to how many guests you can invite.

-The pricing is dependent upon which drink and day of the week you’ve selected, but expect to pay around $125 per person.
+The pricing depends on which drink and day of the week you've selected, but expect to pay around $125 per person.
 Some of the most popular cocktail choices for these classes include a nitro cold brew martini (Reyka vodka, Amaro Montenegro, cold brew coffee from the café in front of the bar, and honey), a botanically charged Old Fashioned, and a shaken gin drink with fresh watermelon juice, lime, tarragon, and ginger.
 Book a class, which is hosted via Zoom, on the J.Bespoke website.